DarylPinto/sticker-surge/README.md

 To get stickers on your Discord server, simply head over to https://stickersfordiscord.com and click the "Add to Discord" button!

+For more detailed instructions, check out the [documentation.](https://stickersfordiscord.com/docs)

 ## Why

 One of my gaming groups used to bounce around various messaging and VoIP clients looking for the one that would best suit our needs.
 Eventually we settled with [Telegram](https://telegram.org/) due to the ease of use and polished interface on all platforms.
 However, it still lacked a lot of crucial features that we were looking for such as the ability to ping specific users in a group and voice chat without relying on yet another service.